Obama hails Congress vote on Syria - (23:55 UTC) BBC: Obama hails Congress vote on Syria

 So that was worthless to me.
 I want to know, for god's sakes.
 Or for Allah's sake or whoever's sake is there.

 'The currently available information suggests that the demonstrations in Benghazi were spontaneously inspired by the protests at the U.S. Embassy in Cairo and evolved into a direct assault against the U.S. diplomatic post in Benghazi and subsequently its annex.'During the delay, CNN found the Ambassador's dairy, but all weapons were removed from the scene by hostile forces.
 Weapons that may have directly linked back to the Obama administration in a repeat of the Fast and Furious scandal.
-The weapons taken included a cache of British weapons, either by mistake or to advance the story of looting by nonexistent protesters.
+The weapons taken also included a cache of British weapons which had been stored in the annex.

 The head of the U.S. military's Africa Command said Wednesday that some of those who attacked the U.S. Consulate in Benghazi, Libya were linked to al Qaeda's North Africa arm.